 Students who graduate with James Scholar Graduation Honors and other select honors/awards are invited to participate in a spring ceremony in which LAS recognizes their achievements.

 The ceremony acknowledges senior James Scholars, Bronze Tablet recipients, and those honored with departmental or college awards or scholarships.
-The Honors Ceremony is usually held on the first Sunday in May.
+The Honors Ceremony is usually held on Sunday two weeks before spring commencement.

-Invited students are notified via email to their Illinois email addresses, and their families are notified by mail at their campus and permanent addresses.
-Invited students will be sent further registration instructions by mail.
+Invited students are notified via email to their Illinois email addresses, and their families are notified by mail at their permanent addresses.

 LAS Student Handbook